zedapp/zed/app/manual/howto/navigation.md

 project.
 Alternatively, `Alt-T` shows a tree representation of the project, this is more useful in the exploration stages of working on a project.

-The rest of this document focusses on the goto box.
+The rest of this document focuses on the goto box.

 Basics
 ------